freenas/freenas-docs/userguide/sharing.rst

 When creating NFS shares, keep the following points in mind:

 #.
+Clients will specify the :guilabel:`Path` when mounting the share.

+#.
 The :guilabel:`Maproot` and :guilabel:`Mapall` options are
     exclusive, meaning only one can be used--the GUI does not allow